Oceans and the Carbon Cycle

 In Part A, you will learn how the oceans "absorb" carbon by considering three ocean processes that draw down carbon dioxide into the oceans: the physical carbon pump, the biological carbon pump and the carbonate pump.
 Using videos and interactives, you will explore the role of marine food webs- including plankton and microbes- in moving carbon from the atmosphere down into the deep ocean.
 In Part B, you will explore the role of phytoplankton in ocean uptake of carbon in greater depth by analyzing conditions and locations for its growth.
 You will also learn about the interdependence of the nitrogen cycle and the carbon cycle and how this interdependence can influence climate.
 After completing this investigation, you should be able to:

 - Describe the biological, physical and chemical oceanic processes that absorb, transport and store carbon in the oceans.

-- Describe the role of phytoplankton in maintaining the ocean biological pump- an important biological process.
+- Describe the role of phytoplankton and the microbial loop in maintaining the oceanic biological pump.